 How can we combat this?
 Here are 9 simple tips to quit sugar for

 9 Simple Tips To Quit Sugar For Good.

 1. Avoid Drinking Sugar.

 Soda and fruit juices are beverages that are found almost everywhere, vending machines, cafe’s, supermarkets, everywhere!
 In some cases, it’s even cheaper to buy soda than water.
-How does that work when the main ingredient in soda… is water?

 There are a few reasons why we may opt for soda over water: